 Kelli has twenty years of development and communications experience working in non-profits in the United States and internationally.
 After graduating from the University of Notre Dame she volunteered as a child advocate and later pursued her MA in Conflict Management from Johns Hopkins, SAIS.
 Her subsequent work involved the design and management of post-conflict and disaster response initiatives around the world.
 As a mother of three young children, including a son with special healthcare needs, Kelli is a passionate advocate for children and parents coping with complex medical issues and she is honored to work with the Coastal Kids team.

 Cassandra received her undergraduate degree from Lehigh University in Psychology, with a minor in Spanish.
 At Lehigh University, she played NCAA Division 1 softball and received All-Conference honors 3 of 4 years.
 Following college, she joined Teach for America and taught first grade in Las Vegas, while working towards her masters.
 She received her M.Ed. in Curriculum and Instruction from the University of Nevada Las Vegas.
-After four years of teaching experience and two years of community outreach experience, Cassandra is passionate and dedicated to promoting better health, education and development outcomes for young people.
+After four years of teaching experience and four years of community outreach experience, Cassandra is passionate and dedicated to promoting better health, education and development outcomes for young people.
 In her free time, Cassandra’s other loves include spending time with family, playing sports and traveling.